 Fully 50 percent of the infants with a sibling or parent with dyslexia showed measurable diminishment in their left arcuate fasciculus.
 Additionally, the central portions of the arcuate fasciculus showed significantly lower levels of ability to transmit information when compared to infants with no family history of dyslexia.

 Interestingly, the infants with the most robust arcuate fasciculus—namely, those with no family history of dyslexia—demonstrated the most expressive language skills.
 The conclusion of the study states, “Our results demonstrate that atypical brain development associated with Developmental Dyslexia is already present within the first 18 months of life, suggesting that the deficits associated with Developmental Dyslexia may result from altered structural connectivity in left-hemispheric regions.”

 My hope is that one day soon, all infants can benefit from early screening to diagnose dyslexia well before the child enters school.
 This data will offer parents the opportunity to better prepare their children for success by building a solid preliteracy foundation.

 The study this blog is based upon: https://pubmed.ncbi.nlm.nih.gov/26643353/

-For a thorough discussion of dyslexia, you may enjoy my award-winning book Raising a Child with Dyslexia: What Every Parent Needs to Know, available in softcover, hardcover, eBook, and audio.
+For a thorough discussion of dyslexia, you may enjoy the second edition of my award-winning book Raising a Child with Dyslexia: What Every Parent Needs to Know, available in softcover, hardcover, eBook, and audio.
 In addition to facts on testing and accommodation, my book gives you the tools to provide the social and emotional support children with dyslexia require.
-This is a sneak preview of the new cover (soon to be available!) with the same great content as the first edition but now contains a very helpful bibliography and index and an exciting new cover.
+The second edition has the same great content as the first edition but now contains a very helpful bibliography and index and an exciting new cover.

 You may also enjoy Failing Students or Failing Schools?
 A Parent’s Guide to Reading Instruction and Intervention, by reading specialist and shortlisted World Literacy Award nominee Faith Borkowsky.